techgrounds/cloud-6-repo-AbdouSamad99/AZ-900 Azure Fundamentals.md

   - **Hot access tier:** Optimized for storing data that is accessed frequently (for example, images for your website).
   - **Cool access tier:** Optimized for data that is infrequently accessed and stored for at least 30 days (for example, invoices for your customers).
   - **Archive access tier:** Appropriate for data that is rarely accessed and stored for at least 180 days, with flexible latency requirements (for example, long-term backups).

+## Azure database and analytics services

+- Azure Cosmos DB
+- Azure SQL Database
+- Azure SQL Managed Instance
+- Azure Database for MySQL
+- Azure Database for PostgreSQL
+- Azure Synapse Analytics
+- Azure HDInsight
+- Azure Databricks
+- Azure Data Lake Analytics

+**Azure database and analytics services**

+- **Azure Cosmos DB**

+  Azure Cosmos DB is a globally distributed, multi-model database service.
+You can **elastically** and **independently scale** throughput and storage **across any number** of
+  Azure **regions worldwide**.
+You can take advantage of **fast**, **single-digit-millisecond data access** by using any one of several popular APIs.
+  Azure Cosmos DB provides comprehensive (=uitgebreide) SLA=  **service level agreements** for throughput, **latency**, **availability**, and **consistency guarantees**.

+  **Azure Cosmos DB** supports **schema-less data**, which lets you build highly responsive and **"Always On"** applications to support constantly changing data.
+  You can use this feature to store data that's updated and maintained by users around the world.

+  **Azure Cosmos DB is flexible**.
+At the **lowest level**, Azure Cosmos DB **stores data in atom-record-sequence (ARS) format**.
+  The data is then abstracted and projected as an API, which you specify when you're creating your database.
+  Your choices include **SQL, MongoDB, Cassandra, Tables, and Gremlin.**

+- **Azure SQL Database**

+  **Azure SQL Database** is a **relational database based on the latest stable version of the Microsoft SQL Server database engine.**
+  SQL Database is a high-performance, reliable, fully managed, and secure database.
+You can use it to build data-driven applications and websites in the programming language of your choice, without needing to manage infrastructure.

+  **Azure SQL Database** is a **platform as a service (PaaS) database engine**.
+It handles most of the database management functions, such as upgrading, patching, backups, and monitoring, without user involvement.
+SQL Database provides 99.99 percent availability.

+  **Microsoft handles** all updates to the SQL and operating system code.
+You **don't** have to **manage** the **underlying infrastructure**.

+- **Migrate your Existing SQL server Database with AZURE DATABASE MIGRATION SERVICE**

+  You can migrate your **existing SQL Server databases** with minimal downtime by **using the Azure Database Migration Service.**
+  The Microsoft Data Migration Assistant can generate assessment reports that provide recommendations to help guide you through required changes prior to performing a migration.

+- Azure Database for MySQL

+  Azure Database for MySQL is a relational database service in the cloud, and it's based on the MySQL Community Edition database engine, versions 5.6, 5.7, and 8.0.
+  With it, you have a 99.99 percent availability SLA service level agreement from Azure, powered by a global network of Microsoft-managed datacenters.
+  This helps keep your app running 24/7.
+With every Azure Database for MySQL server, you take **advantage of built-in security, fault tolerance, and data protection that you would otherwise have to buy or design, build, and manage.**
+  With **Azure Database for MySQ**L, you can use point-in-time restore to **recover a server** to an **earlier state**, as far back **as 35 days**.

+  - **Azure Database for MySQL delivers:**

+    - Built-in high availability with no additional cost.
+    - Predictable performance and inclusive, pay-as-you-go pricing.
+    - Scale as needed, within seconds.
+    - Ability to protect sensitive data at-rest and in-motion.
+    - Automatic backups.
+    - Enterprise-grade security and compliance.

+- **Azure Database for PostgreSQL**

+  **Azure Database for PostgreSQL** is **a relational database service** in the cloud.
+The server software is **based** on the **community version** of the **open-source PostgreSQL database engine.** Your familiarity with tools and expertise with PostgreSQL is applicable when you're using Azure Database for PostgreSQL.

+  Azure Database for PostgreSQL is available in **two deployment options:**

+  - Single Server
+  - Hyperscale (Citus).

+  - **1. Single Server**

+    The Single Server deployment option delivers:

+    - Built-in high availability with no additional cost (99.99 percent SLA).
+    - Predictable performance and inclusive, pay-as-you-go pricing.
+    - Vertical scale as needed, within seconds.
+    - Monitoring and alerting to assess your server.
+    - Enterprise-grade security and compliance.
+    - Ability to protect sensitive data at-rest and in-motion.
+    - Automatic backups and point-in-time-restore for up to 35 days.

+  - The **Single Server** deployment option offers **three pricing tiers:**

+    - Basic
+    - General Purpose
+    - Memory Optimized.

+  - **2. Hyperscale (Citus)**

+    The Hyperscale (Citus) option **horizontally scales queries** across **multiple machines** by using sharding.
+Its query engine parallelizes incoming SQL queries across these servers for faster responses on large datasets.

+    Applications built for PostgreSQL **can run distributed** queries **on Hyperscale (Citus)** with standard connection libraries and minimal changes.

+- **Azure SQL Managed Instance**

+  **Azure SQL Managed Instance** is a scalable cloud data service that provides the broadest SQL Server database engine compatibility with all the benefits of a fully managed platform as a service (PaaS).
+Depending on your scenario, Azure SQL Managed Instance might offer more options for your database needs.

+  Like Azure SQL Database, Azure SQL Managed Instance is a platform as a service (PaaS) database engine, which means that your company will be able to take advantage of the best features of moving your data to the cloud in a fully-managed environment.
+It has a 99.99% uptime service level agreement (SLA).

+  **Azure SQL Database** and **Azure SQL Managed Instance** offer many of the same features; however, Azure SQL Managed Instance provides several options that might not be available to Azure SQL Database.

+  Azure SQL Managed Instance makes it easy **to migrate** your on-premises data on SQL Server to the cloud **using** the **Azure Database Migration Service (DMS)** or native backup and restore.

+- **big data and analytics**

+  - **Big data:**

+  Data comes in all types of forms and formats.
+When we talk about big data, we're referring to large volumes of data.
+  This amount of data becomes increasingly hard to make sense of and to base decisions on.
+  The volumes are so large that traditional forms of processing and analysis are no longer appropriate (=geschikt).

+  Open-source cluster technologies have been developed, over time, to try to deal with these large datasets.
+  **Microsoft Azure supports** a broad range of technologies and **services to provide big data and analytic solutions**, including:
+  - Azure Synapse Analytics
+  - Azure HDInsight
+  - Azure Databricks
+  - Azure Data Lake Analytics.

+  - **Azure Synapse Analytics**

+  **Azure Synapse Analytics** (formerly Azure SQL Data Warehouse) is **a limitless analytics service that brings together enterprise data warehousing and big data analytics.**
+  You can query data on your terms by using either serverless or provisioned resources at scale.
+You have a unified experience to ingest, prepare, manage, and serve data for immediate business intelligence and machine learning needs.

+  - **Azure HDInsight**

+    **Azure HDInsight is a fully managed**, open-source analytics service for enterprises.
+It's a cloud service that makes it easier, faster, and more cost-effective **to process massive amounts of data.**

+  - **Azure Databricks**

+    **Azure Databricks** helps you **unlock insights** from all your data and build artificial intelligence solutions.

+  - **Azure Data Lake Analytics**

+    **Azure Data Lake Analytics** is an on-demand analytics job service that **simplifies big data**.
+Instead of deploying, configuring, and tuning hardware, you write queries to transform your data and extract valuable insights.
+The analytics service can handle jobs of any scale instantly by setting the dial for how much power you need.
+You only pay for your job when it's running, making it more cost-effective.